Prezzodaman/x86/blaster.md

 Programs the Sound Blaster's DMA to use channel 1, single cycle mode.

 # Caveats
-Using the mix buffer relies on the vertical retrace running at the full speed.
-This means that if your main code slows down, you'll get stuttering.
-I can't think of any other way of approaching it, so that'll have to be left for now!

 The Sound Blaster's settings are fixed to I/O port 220h, DMA channel 1, and IRQ 7.
 One day, I might make a program that lets you change these settings!